homeschool health Lee Binz, The HomeScholar

 Take advantage of the auditory learning style.
 Auditory learners may be motivated to do aerobics by downloading fast-paced music on their MP3 player or smartphone that they can enjoy while taking a walk.
 An auditory learner may find audio books so enjoyable that they will even go for long walks, hikes, or bike rides while listening to great literature.
 Be sure to include these books on their reading list, carefully labeled as audio books.

-Whether shooting, hunting, or archery, there are many ways to include outdoor education in a P.E. class.
-Olympic sports, such as archery or shooting, can also be considered part of P.E.
-Camping, hiking, snowshoeing and other outdoor recreation would be an awesome addition.
+Shooting, hunting, and archery are some of the many ways to include outdoor education in a PE class.
+Olympic sports can also be considered part of PE Camping, hiking, snowshoeing and other outdoor recreation would be awesome additions.
 My Gold Care Club members are often involved in Boy Scouts, and they spend hundreds of hours doing outdoor activities each year.
-I suggest only creating one P.E. credit per year, and “Outdoor Education” might be a good title.
+I suggest only creating one PE credit per year, and “Outdoor Education” might be a good title.

-Don't change your homeschool to fit a 'college box!
+Don't change your homeschool to fit a college box!
 You can make a transcript even if your child is not in the center of the bell-shaped curve!
-Let Lee Binz show you how to create a transcript whether your child is gifted or struggling; artistically inclined or mathematically geeky.
+Let Lee Binz show you how to create a transcript whether your child is gifted or struggling, artistically inclined or mathematically geeky.
 Create a transcript whether your child has been unschooled, or is bookishly earning college credit.
-Or even create a transcript regardess of whether your child has homeschooled their entire life or is a recent import from a public or private school.
+Or even create a transcript regardless of whether your child has homeschooled their entire life or is a recent import from a public or private school.